 On April 2, 1993, Micronesian Occupational College officially became Palau Community College.

-Governor Emais Roberts, MD, Trustee
+Governor Emais Roberts, MD, Vice Chairperson

 Palau representative to the College of Micronesia Board of Regents (COM-BOR), currently serving as Chairman